 Microplastics as defined in this restriction proposal are extremely persistent and, therefore, accumulative in the environment.
 As with PBT/vPvB substances, a quantification of environmental impacts of microplastics is currently not possible.
 Therefore, the Dossier Submitter has adopted a similar approach for assessing the benefits of the proposal as the one SEAC recommends for evaluating PBT/vPvB (-like) substances.
 The approach rests on the assumption that emission reduction is a reasonable proxy for risk reduction, i.e. the benefits of the restriction are measured as emission abatement.

-The proposed restriction is estimated to reduce 70% of cumulative emissions (over 20 years) or more than 90 % of annual emissions (once all transition periods have passed) of intentionally added (primary) microplastics that would occur in the absence of the restriction entering in effect (see Table 2 for an overview of releases).
-This is equivalent to a cumulative emission reduction of about 500 000 tonnes of microplastics over 20-years (central scenario) following the expected entry into force of the proposed restriction.
+The proposed restriction is estimated to reduce 70% of cumulative emissions (over the 20 year analytical period considered) or more than 90 % of annual emissions (once all transition periods have expired) of intentionally added microplastics that would occur in the absence of the restriction (see Table 2 for an overview of releases).
+This is equivalent to a cumulative emission reduction of about 500 000 tonnes of microplastics over 20-years (central scenario) following the entry into force of the proposed restriction.

 The reduction in releases will contribute to minimising releases of (primary) microplastics to the environment, where they persist over long periods and are associated with various adverse effects on organisms and with accumulation in food.
 The proposed restriction will reduce the quantity of microplastics in wastewater effluents and sludge, reducing the likelihood that organisms in the environment will encounter and possibly ingest these materials either directly, or via their food.